Mr. Bharath: Plot

 Bharath is a young, educated man, unaware on the whereabouts of his father.
-Shanti, his mother, tells him the past about his father, but, on her deathbed.
+Shanti, his mother, tells him the past about his father on her deathbed.

-Flashback: A young Gopinath, suave, educated and a rich man, arrives Paarapatti village (where then-young Shanti resides), for engineering a construction project.
-Over time, he slowly gains her interest, for her being an innocent village girl she was, working under him as a manual construction labour under his unit, by emulating innocence.
-Smitten, she, in turn, entrusts him, wherein he takes the fullest advantage over her.
-After the construction work Gopinath was engineering for, finished the final stage, he goes about to move out of the Paarapatti.
-Getting to know his departure, Shanti runs into him.
-Gopinath justifies her that he would return soon to take over her arms which convinces Shanti as she waved him off gleefully.
-Weeks passed, Shanti, self-acquiesced she's conceived, eagerly and desperately awaiting Gopinath to return expecting the promise he lent, be fulfilled, hears from fellow villagers that he was about to get wed to another rich woman.
+Flashback: A young Gopinath arrives on Paarapatti village (where then-young Shanti resides) to engineer a construction project.
+Over time, he slowly gains Shanti's interest, as she was working under him as a manual construction labour under his unit.
+She entrusts him, wherein he takes the fullest advantage over her.
+After the construction work Gopinath was engineering for finished, he decides to move out of Paarapatti village.
+Weeks passed, Shanti, self-acquiesced she's conceived, eagerly and desperately awaiting Gopinath to return expecting the promise he lent be fulfilled, hears from fellow villagers that he was about to get wed to another rich woman.
 Shocked, she travels to Madras with the help of the visiting card that Gopinath had given her earlier to meet him.
 They both have a furious heads-up after Gopinath, who not only portrayed his original ill-natured attire but expressed a denial too — indicating the difference in their stature and her archaic-in-nature, to accept her.
-Also stating she had no proof regarding intimacy that made her conceive, berates her a 'gold-digger'.
-Become aware of the innocence as a cloak that he used for exploiting her, which he himself admits at the end, exasperates Shanti furiously.
+Also stating she had no proof regarding intimacy that made her conceive, and berates her a 'gold-digger'.
+Becoming aware of the innocence as a cloak that he used for exploiting her, which he himself admits at the end, exasperates Shanti furiously.
 An insulted Shanti swore him that one day her child will question him on the future of his vile actions and make him forcibly confess the truth about his depraved activity in front of the whole society and departs.
-Over the course of time, Shanti faces hardships and raises her son to be what he becomes as now not revealing her past until her last hour.
+Over the course of time, Shanti faces hardships and raises her son to be what he becomes as now by not revealing her past until her last hour.

-Back to the Present, She makes Bharath promise to fulfil her challenge before last breath.
+Back to the Present, She makes Bharath promise to fulfill her challenge before last breath.
 Bharath, anguished having lost his mother, takes up her vow as a challenge of making his biological father confess the truth within next year 31 August, the day he lost his mother, at her first remembrance.